-In accordance with the implementation of the Benchmark Regulation, the Fund obtains confirmation from the benchmark administrators listed below have been included or have applied to be included in the benchmark register maintained by ESMA.
+In accordance with the implementation of the Benchmark Regulation, the Fund obtains confirmation from the benchmark administrators that the benchmark administrators listed below have been included or have applied to be included in the benchmark register maintained by ESMA.
 The list of benchmark administrators included in the Benchmark Regulation register is available on ESMA's website at www.esma.europa.eu.